 Assessment Methodologies Competencies / Description Qualification Results Workshop A1 A2 A3 A6 A8 A12 Uploading to "Campus Virtual" the previous work will be essential to be 10 B2 B3 B5 C1 evaluated in the corresponding workshop.
 In this activity, the active participation and the level of knowledge demonstrated by the students in the multiple-choice test that will be carried out at the end of each workshop will be taken into account.
-Mixed A1 A2 A3 A6 A8 A12 It will consist of questions to develop both as test questions, formulation and 65 objective/subjective A14 B2 B3 C1 problems, similar to solved during course.
+Mixed A1 A2 A3 A6 A8 A12 It will consist of questions to develop both as test questions, formulation and 60 objective/subjective A14 B2 B3 C1 problems, similar to solved during course.
 It will celebrate in the end of semester test

 Problem solving A1 A2 A3 A6 A8 A12 Uploading to "Campus Virtual" the answers of the Problem Sheet will be 20 A14 B2 B3 C1 essential to be evaluated in the corresponding class of problems.
 Short tests will be carried out periodically, as mentioned in the methodology section.
-This activity will also take into account the active student participation. and the level of knowledge demonstrated by the students will be evaluated, both when solving the exercises and in the debate with their classmates Workbook A1 A2 A3 A6 A8 A12 What is learned in the reading will be evaluated through a test that will be carried out 5 A14 A25 B4 in Moodle after having read the recommended readings aand going to the guest class.
+This activity will also take into account the active student participation. and the level of knowledge demonstrated by the students will be evaluated, both when solving the exercises and in the debate with their classmates \\/ A4 A0 A0 A0 A0 A0 A40 Was the second to the second t Workbook A1 A2 A3 A6 A8 A12 What is learned in the reading will be evaluated through a test that will be carried out 5 A14 A25 B4 in Moodle after having read the recommended readings aand going to the guest class.
+Completion exercises A1 A2 A3 A6 A8 A12 Tests carried out on the Virtual Campus throughout the course, which consist of a 5 A14 B3 B4 statement that must be completed at one or more points with a specific phrase, word or number, where some of the theoretical content seen in the subject is evaluated.